 For his efforts, Lowery has been honored by the Tennessee Jaycees as one of "Three Outstanding Young Men" in the state and the United States Jaycees honored him as one of "Ten Outstanding Young Men in America".
 In 2003, Councilman Lowery was inducted into the National Black College Alumni Hall of Fame for his community service.

 Councilman Lowery established the annual New Year's Day Prayer Breakfast and the New Year's Day Jazz Champagne Brunch.
-Donations from these events have been made to more than 150 charitable organizations.
-Lowery is also a co-founder of "Salute to Fatherhood" and "Father's Day Out".
+Donations from these events have been made to more than 200 charitable organizations.
+Lowery is also a co-founder of "Salute to Fatherhood" and "Father's Day Out."
 These programs honor deserving fathers annually during Father's Day weekend.

-Myron organized four gun buy-back programs during which 1,887 guns were turned in and destroyed.
+Lowery has helped to organize five gun buy-back programs during which more than 2,000 guns were turned in and destroyed.
 His "Done with Guns" seminar encourages young people to stay away from firearms.

 Councilman Lowery has a Bachelor of Science in Sociology from LeMoyne-Owen College, a Master of Science in Education from New York University and a Master of Science in Urban Education from the University of Tennessee.
 He holds an honorary degree from Southeastern College of Technology.